 - Your brand has been mentioned in an article about a study conducted and which the article is directly mentioned.
 Unfortunately, the article hasn’t offered a link to the brand even though it has quoted authoritative statistics and findings from said brand.

-- A journalist or media outlet has featured an infographic which your company has produced and embedded, but it hasn’t been linked.
+- A journalist or media outlet has featured an infographic which your company has produced and embedded.
+But it hasn’t been link.

 - Your brand has been referenced alongside a quote which the company has supplied to a journalist to add further authority to their story on a subject.

-- Your brand has been mentioned out of context.
+- Your brand has been mention out of context.

 3) Find and connect with journalists

-In the absence of the person who originally wrote the article, you can also reach out to the editor of the publication.
-However, since editors are also busy people, the best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles that have already been published.
+In the absence of the person who originally wrote the article.
+You can also reach out to the editor of the publication.
+However, since editors are also busy people.
+The best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles.
+That have already been publish.

 - A polite thank you to them for covering your company’s campaign and brand